SamihaShimmi/VulSim/README.md

 # Steps to run VulSim
 Our final model is a decision tree-based classifier.

 The code to run the classifier is available in the Classifier folder (decisionTree.ipynb).

 The input data to the classifiers are available in Classifier/data folder.

 As we can see from the paper, we have several sets of results based on n=5 and n=3 settings.
 Additionally, we have results for single dimension, double dimension and hybrid dimension.
 The hybrid dimension merges all 3 dimensions and we consider that as the final result for VulSim.
 To run VulSim for n=3 and n=5, the file name in decisionTree.ipynb will be code2vecSBERTCodeBERTN=3.xlsx and code2vecSBERTNCODEBERTN=5.xlsx respectively.
-In order to replicate the results for single and double dimensions, the appropriate file name should be selected and the filenames in data folder are self explanatory.
+In order to replicate the results for single and double dimensions, the appropriate file name should be selected and the filenames in data folder are self-explanatory.

 # code2vec (trained on Devign) is implemented using https://github.com/dcoimbra/dx2021